 Working almost daily, one-on-one with your therapist to uncover the underlying reasons for your addiction, you will learn new ways to cope with the stresses of life and deal with the factors that may have driven your addiction.
 Our team of addiction professionals, nurses, nutritionists, personal trainers, massage therapists, acupuncturists and others are specialists in their fields and noted for their commitment to addiction recovery.

 Cliffside Malibu uses proven, evidence-based treatments, both age-old and cutting-edge, to heal mind, body and spirit.
 Holistic medicine, treating the whole person on all levels, helps the transformation from addiction to recovery.

 Getting Help With Prescription Drug Addiction

-Call 1-800-501-1988 anytime, 24/7, to talk to an addiction specialist.
+Call 1-800-501-1988 anytime, 24/7, to talk to a person with substance use disorderion specialist.
 It’s time to live a life you’ve only been able to imagine, drug-free and infused with a renewed sense of purpose and joy.